Sandy Springs Divorce Lawyer

 They could file for a no-fault divorce, meaning that their marriage is irretrievably broken but neither party is being held responsible for its dissolution.
 Alternatively, if there was a reason for ending the marriage, a couple can file for divorce based on one or more grounds such as abandonment, cruelty, adultery, or one of several other grounds set by state law.

-What’s the Difference between Contested and Uncontested Divorce in Sandy Springs?
+What’s the Difference between Contested and Uncontested Divorce?

 Next, a couple must determine whether their divorce will be contested or uncontested, although this is more accurately a matter of deciding whether they want to negotiate terms mutually in private or let a court decide for them.
 In a contested divorce, a judge must ultimately make decisions on alimony, child support, child custody, and division of property and debt.
 This process may take anywhere between a few months to a few years.